-- 4.5.3 Where marking is undertaken in pairs, the Chair of the Board of Examiners should assign Examiners into pairs and should ensure that their performance is monitored by the Board.
+- 4.5.3 Programmes conforming to FHEQ Levels outside of the standard model for an undergraduate or postgraduate programme such a Foundation Programme normally taught at FHEQ Level 3 should be subject to the Track C / Standard Academic Model Assessment Marking Principles with any specific marking process variations specified within programme regulations. - 4.5.4 Where marking is undertaken in pairs, the Chair of the Board of Examiners should assign Examiners into pairs and should ensure that their performance is monitored by the Board.
 Assessors and Assistant Examiners must always be paired with Examiners.
-Experienced Examiners should be paired with less experienced Examiners wherever possible. - 4.5.4 The University and all Examiners are required to comply with the General Data Protection Regulation which came into effect 25 May 2018. - 4.5.5 General Regulations contain definitions of assessment offences. - 4.5.6 Examiners are required to be vigilant in relation to academic misconduct.
-Any cases of suspected plagiarism found within coursework, or irregularities noted within examination scripts (for instance, suspected collusion or reference to unauthorised materials), should be referred to the appropriate federation member or Programme contacts for onward referral to the Senior Assessment Manager: Examinations, Student Registry Services, University of London Worldwide. - 4.5.7 Where software (e.g. Turnitin) is available to assist the identification of plagiarism in assignments, projects, reports or dissertations, coursework may be submitted in bulk and the resulting reports fed into the marking or moderation process as agreed.
-Further information on the administration of the process for a particular programme and access to the similarity reports can be obtained from Programme Directors. - 4.5.8 Examiners are responsible for agreeing the final mark of each element of
+Experienced Examiners should be paired with less experienced Examiners wherever possible. - 4.5.5 The University and all Examiners are required to comply with the General Data Protection Regulation which came into effect 25 May 2018.

+- 4.5.6 General Regulations9 contain definitions of assessment offences. - 4.5.7 Examiners are required to be vigilant in relation to academic misconduct.
+Any cases of suspected plagiarism found within coursework, or irregularities noted within examination scripts (for instance, suspected collusion or reference to unauthorised materials), should be referred to the appropriate federation member or Programme contacts for onward referral to the Senior Assessment Manager: Examinations, Student Registry Services, University of London Worldwide or the Chief Executive Officer (SAS) in the first instance. - 4.5.8 Where software (e.g. Turnitin) is available to assist the identification of plagiarism in assignments, projects, reports or dissertations, coursework may be submitted in bulk and the resulting reports fed into the marking or moderation process as agreed.
+Further information on the administration of the process for a particular programme and access to the similarity reports can be obtained from Programme Directors. - 4.5.9 Examiners are responsible for agreeing the final mark of each element of assessment and ensuring the correct recording of marks on all scripts/essays/coursework, dissertations/reports and upon mark sheets presented to the University.
+All scripts, coursework etc. marks should be signed by the Examiners.
+Examiners should follow any detailed instructions from the University of London which are attached to scripts or sent under a separate cover. - 4.5.10 Where there is a divergence of opinion between Examiners and in the mark awarded by each, Examiners are required to display how these differences have been resolved. - 4.5.11 The Chief Examiner or Chair is responsible for resolving any significant disparities between the marks of different markers, which cannot be resolved during the marking process. - 4.5.12 Examiners are reminded that candidates may ask for a copy of any comments regarding their performance which are held on the script or coursework or in another form, such as a marking sheet.
+The full script is exempt from disclosure but comments, including any marks or annotations which call attention to an individual student, can be disclosed to students who make a subject access request under the General Data Protection Regulation (GDPR)10. - 4.5.13 Where agreed by the University of London Inclusive Practice Assessment Panel, Examiners will be informed of the specific access requirements11 of a candidate which will need to be taken into account by the Examiners in the assessment of the element concerned. - 4.5.14 Examiners are required to ensure the confidentiality of candidates by reference to the candidate number only in all documentation. - 4.5.15 Where there is a large number of candidates to be assessed for a particular course/module, Examiners must ensure that appropriate methodologies are